willfind/guidedtrack-syntax-highlighting-plugins/readme.md

 # GuidedTrack Language Packages

-### Syntax highlighters for the GuidedTrack language.
+### Syntax highlighters for the [GuidedTrack](https://guidedtrack.com) language.

 Currently available for Atom, Sublime, and Visual Studio Code.

-The Atom grammar is constructed in Textmate, and may work for other editors as well.
+The Atom grammar is constructed in Textmate and may work for other editors as well.

 **See the readme files for each grammar, respectively, for more information and installation instructions.**

-Please open an issue if you have any difficulties with installation, or find a bug.
+Please open an issue if you have any difficulties with installation or find a bug!

 ### Notes

-You can trigger GuidedTrack syntax highlighting by making the first line of your file follow this format:

-  `--{program name here}`
+Once installed, syntax highlighting should automatically be applied to files with ".guidedtrack" or ".gt" extensions.

-A few features not found in the GT web editor:
+This package has a few features not found in the GT web editor:

 * Error highlighting for illegal spaces